Quitman County DUI Guide

 Immediate Steps (First 24 Hours)

-- Arrest & Field Sobriety Tests (FSTs): After being pulled over, the officer likely conducted field sobriety tests and may have requested a breathalyzer or blood test.
-Refusal to take these tests can result in an automatic license suspension.
+- Arrest & Field Sobriety Tests (FSTs): The arresting officer will administer Field Sobriety Tests (FSTs) and potentially request a breathalyzer or blood test.
+Refusal to submit to these tests can lead to an immediate suspension of your driver's license.

 - Having your photograph taken (mugshot).

-- Phone Calls: You have the right to make a reasonable number of phone calls.
-Use these calls wisely.
-Contact a family member or friend to help you secure bail and, most importantly, contact a qualified DUI attorney.
+- Phone Calls: You have the right to make reasonable phone calls.
+Contact a family member or friend to assist with bail and, most importantly, contact a DUI attorney.

 Critical Deadlines